pfraces-deprecated/actor/README.md

 # actor

-Treat several DOM nodes as a whole one
+Treat several DOM nodes as a whole

 ## Install